Fade BG Image

 "Master, is this guidance working?"

-"It's plenty.
+"More than enough.
 We're just changing the paths while the golems distract them… See?
 They've regrouped."

 "Oh?
 Your team made it too.
 Good timing."